mypaint/website/README.md

 [sass-release]: https://github.com/sass/dart-sass/releases

 ## Update submodules
-When [website-theme][website-theme] or other submodules are updated, use ``git submodule update --recursive --remote`` to reflect the changes in your development environment.
+When the [website-theme][website-theme] or other submodules are updated, use ``git submodule update --recursive --remote`` to reflect the changes in your development environment.